 The Lost Solo Child

 What kind of tragedy destroys families forever?
 Loss.
-What kind of tragedy strains marriages, driving even a steadfast pairs like Leia Organa and Han Solo apart?
+What kind of tragedy strains marriages, damaging even a steadfast pairs like Leia Organa and Han Solo?
 The loss of a child.
 Truly, the loss of a younger Solo child would explain everything.
 Leia and Han's withdrawal, grieving selfishly in a way that ostracised their son.
-Ben's own suffering combined with contempt for his parents for dispatching him when he needed them, especially since it's implied he was still a teenager at this point, breeding hatred, helping pave a path to the dark side.
+A teenaged Ben's own suffering, combined with contempt for his parents for dispatching him when he needed them, breeding hatred, helping pave a path to the dark side.
 Han's belief that he failed as a father, because he couldn't protect that child or Ben, destroying his confidence in who he believed he could be.

 We never find out who Rey's waiting for because Rey herself doesn't know, this is something that's been implied multiple times.
 Rey's Survival Guide even seems to confirm this: